gomo/reactflux/example/todo/README.md

 gulp example
 ```

 Access http://localhost:9999/ with your browser.
+The documents root dir is `public`.